damienbowersock/Kubiya-Docs/gs_authenticate.md

 <img src="images/auth-response.png">

-The portion of message highlighted below in red is a link to authenticate.
+The portion of message highlighted below in red is a link to provide your Organization Name and connect through your identity provider.
 Your operating system may allow you to click the link to open it in a browser.
 If not, copy this link and paste into the address bar of your favorite browser.

 > *If you have several identities in use, it may be best to paste the link into an "incognito"*
 > *window to remove any cached identities.
 For example, if you have Google user accounts in*
 > *different organizations, simply clicking on the link may open a browser window in an*
-> *organization that is not associated with the expected Slack account.*
+> *organization that is not associated with the expected Slack account/workspace.*

 <img src="images/auth-link.png">